Kalvium National Entrance Test

 Where you can study

-Nine partner universities.
+Nine partner universities for Admission Year 2026-27.
 One programme.

 University Location Yearly tuition